-Materiality assessment is conducted through our comprehensive process that aims to identify, assess, prioritize and monitor both potential and actual impacts on people and the environment, as well as risks and opportunities that may in turn have a financial effect on the company.
+Materiality assessment is conducted through our comprehensive process that aims to identify, assess, prioritize

 The materiality assessment follows a systematic approach.
 The groundwork for this stage began with the identification and validation of material topics through consultation with multiple sources, both internal and external.
 Given the constant changes in the market, business relationships and trends, for us it is crucial that the process of identifying impacts is conducted regularly.